-This bill amends several sections of Nebraska's building and energy codes to adopt updates from the 2021 editions of the International Building Code and International Residential Code, while repealing references to the 2018 editions.
-Key changes include the adoption of specific chapters from the 2021 editions of these codes, such as chapter 13 of the International Building Code and chapter 11 of the International Residential Code, while excluding certain sections from the previous editions.
-Additionally, the bill establishes that any new state buildings must meet or exceed the requirements of the 2021 International Energy Conservation Code, and it mandates that local jurisdictions must adopt or conform their building codes to the updated state building code within two years of its enactment.
+This bill amends several sections of the Nebraska Revised Statutes to update the state building and energy codes by adopting the 2021 editions of the International Building Code (IBC) and International Residential Code (IRC), while repealing references to the 2018 editions.
+Key changes include the adoption of specific chapters from the 2021 editions of these codes, such as chapter 13 of the IBC and chapter 11 of the IRC, while maintaining certain exceptions for smaller facilities.
+Additionally, the bill mandates that any new state buildings and renovations must comply with the 2021 International Energy Conservation Code, ensuring that energy efficiency standards are met.

 Statutes affected: